Complete Guide to Endometriosis

 Surgical Treatment Options

-Commonly, a laparoscopy is performed with the goal of definitively diagnosing the condition and resecting any endometriosis implants.
+Commonly, a laparoscopy is performed with the goal of resecting any endometriosis implants.
 Surgical management is typically suggested after medical options are trialed and found to be ineffective at controlling symptoms.
+Other times surgery is recommended:

 Endometriosis General Information